gregoiremahon/multi-cycle-processor-VHDL/README.md

 # multi-cycle-processor-VHDL

 This repository contains the VHDL code for a multi-cycle processor.
-The project is not fully completed due to time constraints and focus on the mono-cycle-processor.
+The project is not fully completed due to time constraints and focus on the **[mono-cycle-processor](https://github.com/gregoiremahon/mono-cycle-processor-VHDL/tree/main)** .
 However, it provides a good starting point for understanding the design and operation of a multi-cycle processor.

 ## Components